 P.P.B. (pay per butt) Make sure before you sit you find out how much it will cost you.
 Most all places charge to sit in their chairs.
 Most will not charge if you eat and drink in their establishment.
 Just ask before sitting.
 The men watching each place will fight for your "seat".
 Look around and decide where is best for you.
 There is no refund once your butt hits that chair.

-The Climate of this Caribbean island doesn't change much throughout the year.
+The Climate of this Caribbean island does not change much throughout the year.
 The average temperature is 76°F to 88°F. The mountains and central part of the island have been known to get some heavy frost and water sitting outside will freeze.
 In the daylight hours the temperature heats back up again.
 The winter has less humidity.
 The summer the humidity is very high.
 You will notice Dominicans will wear jackets and even mittens when the temperature hits the low 70's. (go to the weather pages for more information)

 National Protected Areas 21% of the country is protected and there are 30 National Parks.